Capability Elicitation

 Definition

 Capability elicitation is not the same as making a model safe.
-It can reveal useful ability, dangerous ability, or hidden ability.
+It can reveal useful ability, dangerous ability, hidden ability, or the weakness of a safeguard.
 In safety contexts, the point is to avoid mistaking poor measurement for low risk.

 Why It Matters